Code-Institute-Submissions/MS1-8MegStick/README.md

 Responsiveness was checked thought using the Google dev tools and the https://www.responsinator.com/

 A code review was posted in the Code Institute peer-code-review channel.
-Following feedback i mage changes to the footer logo image to link back to the Releases page.
+Following feedback I changed the footer logo image to link back to the Releases page.

 I used a wide group of friends and family to test the user stories across the following operating systems and browsers.

-- Windowsm (multiple computers)
+- Windows (multiple computers)
     - Internet Explorer 11
     - Microsoft Edge
     - Chrome